Two issues deter passengers from using buses more than anything else.

 The idea of a bus having only half a deck might seem somewhat bizarre, but such vehicles really did exist - in both motorbus and trolleybus form.

-The example seen here was built in 1956 and now lives at The Trolleybus Museum at Sandtoft - http://www.sandtoft.org.uk/ (Link opens in a new window.)
-It originates from the German city of Aachen.
+The example seen here was built in 1956 and now lives at The Trolleybus Museum at Sandtoft - http://www.sandtoft.org.uk/ It originated from the German city of Aachen.

 Direct links to other Buses pages...